flant/shell-operator/README.md

 ## Hook binding types

-Every hook should respond with json or yaml configuration of bindings when executed with `--config` flag.
+Every hook should respond with JSON or YAML configuration of bindings when executed with `--config` flag.

 __kubernetes__

 This binding defines a subset of Kubernetes objects that Shell-operator will monitor and a [jq](https://github.com/stedolan/jq/) expression to filter their properties.
 Read more about `onKubernetesEvent` bindings [here](HOOKS.md#kubernetes).

-Example of json output from `hook --config`:
+Example of JSON output from `hook --config`:

 ```json
 {